 - I. Provisions of the District and state-wide testing program for students shall be set forth in the Testing Handbook for District Schools.
 The handbook shall be approved by the School Board and is hereby incorporated by reference and made a part of these rules. - II.
 No student shall be excluded from participation in, be denied the benefit of, or be subjected to discrimination under any District testing program on the basis of race, color, religion, age, national or ethnic origin, political or religious beliefs, marital status, sexual orientation, disability if otherwise qualified, genetic information, or social and family background. - III.
-The District shall adopt local assessments to measure student performance in all subjects and grade levels not measured under the statewide assessment program.
-The assessments shall measure mastery of course content as described in state adopted course descriptions.
-Local assessments may include statewide assessments. other standardized assessments, industry certification assessments, end of course assessments, and teacher-selected or principalselected assessments.
-The following shall be approved by the School Board and included in the Testing Handbook for District Schools: the process for the selection, development, administration, and scoring of local assessments; the procedure for collection of assessment results; and the assessment schedule.
-Assessment schedules shall be published on District website and reported to the Department of Education. - IV.
-Test modifications shall be made for students with disabilities and Individual Education Plans (IEP) to ensure aptitude and achievement are measured and not their disability. - V. The parent, as defined by Florida Statutes, of each student must be notified as to the progress of the student towards achieving state and District expectations for proficiency in reading, science, writing and mathematics.
-A student's state assessment results must be reported to the parent.
+Measurement of student performance shall be the responsibility of the District for subjects and grade levels that are not measured under the statewide standardized assessment program. - IV.
+The statewide standardized end of course assessment shall be used as the final cumulative examination for the relevant course.
+A local assessment may be required as the final cumulative examination for a course that is not assessed under the statewide assessment program.
+A student enrolled in an Advanced Placement (AP), International Baccalaureate (IB), or Advanced International Certificate of Education (AICE) course who takes the respective AP, IB, or AICE assessment and earns the minimum score necessary to earn college credit, does not have to take the EOC assessment for the corresponding course. - V. The uniform calendar of assessment and reporting schedules, provided by the Department of Education, shall be published on the District website.
+The District assessment schedule and required information shall be incorporated into the uniform calendar. - VI.
+Test modifications shall be made for students with disabilities and Individual Education Plans (IEP) to ensure aptitude and achievement are measured and not their disability. - VII.
+The parent, as defined by Florida Statutes, of each student must be notified as to the progress of the student towards achieving state and District expectations for proficiency in reading, science, writing and mathematics.
+A student's state assessment results must be reported to the parent. - VIII.
+The District shall provide student performance results on statewide standardized assessments and district-required local assessments to instructional personnel for the purpose of improving instruction.